WorldModelers/CorpusIngestionAndAssembly/docs/causemos.md

 #### Running data ingestion
-Perfrom a one-time data load of gelocation references, this upsert into a `geo` index.
-Per documentation in the script, you will need to download and extract from:
+Perform a one-time data load of gelocation references, this upserts into a `geo` index.
+Per the documentation in the script, you will need to download and extract from:

 ```
 http://download.geonames.org/export/dump/allCountries.zip
 http://clulab.cs.arizona.edu/models/gadm_woredas.txt
 ```

-Once extracted
+Once extracted, run

 ```
 ES=<es_url> ES_USER=<user> ES_PASSWORD=<password> python geo_loader.py
 ```

-Assume you have INDRA and DART datasets n the file system, the ingestion process can be kicked off with the following snippet.
+Assume you have INDRA and DART datasets in the file system, the ingestion process can be kicked off with the following snippet.

-Note: For all intent and purposes here, SOURCE and TARGET should have the same values.
+Note: For all intents and purposes here, SOURCE and TARGET should have the same values.

 Note: DART_DATA is expected to be in JSONL format, one CDR per line.